Poppy Seed Thumbprints

 - 1/3 cup seedless raspberry preserves

 - Preheat oven to 325°.
 In a large bowl, beat butter and confectioners' sugar until smooth.
-Beat in egg, oil, lemon peel and vanilla.
+Beat in egg, oil, lemon zest and vanilla.
 In another bowl, whisk flour, poppy seeds and salt; gradually beat into butter mixture.

 - Shape dough into 1-in. balls.
 Place 1 in. apart on ungreased baking sheets.
 Press a deep indentation in center of each with the end of a wooden spoon handle.
 Fill with preserves.